 - 2 heaped tsp coconut flour (20g)

-- 140 g buckwheat flour (plus a little more for dusting your hands when pressing out the pastry into the tart shell) (45g)
+- 140 g buckwheat flour or 1/2 a cup (plus a little more for dusting your hands when pressing out the pastry into the tart shell) (45g)

 - 1 whole egg whisked with the vanilla in it